 Teething.
 It’s a milestone for our babies and we all look forward to that first tiny baby tooth poking through.
 What we aren’t prepared for is the misery it can cause our precious little baby and the knock-on effect it can have on getting some decent sleep.

 Here's the SnoozeShade guide to the five stages of baby teething.

 The term 'teething' refers to the process where your baby’s first teeth begin to push up through the gums.
 As a rule, babies usually start to cut their teeth from around six months and their largest molars appear between 25 and 33 months.
 Children have 20 teeth, as opposed to adults’ 32.

 Babies are born with their full set of milk teeth (the first set of teeth before we gain adult teeth at the age of around seven) underneath the gums, and they can start to erupt at any point during this time.
 Some babies are born with teeth (yes, really!) while others won't get them until much later – all babies are different.
 During this period, your baby may experience the pain of their teeth moving up through the gums without your being able to see any teeth just yet.

-The second stage of teething will actually produce some teeth, making those sleepless nights and restless days a little easier to understand!
-After the age of six months, the incisors will start to erupt, and usually in a specific order too:
+The second stage of baby teething is when the teeth start to appear, usually from around eight months, making those sleepless nights and restless days a little easier to understand!
+For some babies, the teeth pop through with few symptoms, while other poor babies have gum pain, a fever, red cheeks and other teething symptoms.
+After the age of six months, the incisors will start to erupt, usually in this order:

-- the two middle teeth at the bottom are usually first (lower central incisors)
+- the two bottom, middle teeth are usually first (lower central incisors)

-- followed by the two middle teeth at the top (upper central incisors)
+- followed by the two top middle teeth (upper central incisors)